Jerrkawz/Chart.js/README.md

 ## Bugs & issues

 When reporting bugs or issues, if you could include a link to a simple [jsbin](http://jsbin.com) or similar demonstrating the issue, that'd be really helpful.

+## NOTE

+The only change between this and the original chartjs repo is that I added an array of colors for barchart.
+StrokeColor and fillColor will both accept arrays of colors or a single color.
+This is only for barchart.